Request copies of planning documents

 How to request copies of documents

-To request a document, please ensure you have the reference number of the notice required and call us on 01403 215187 to make a payment by credit or debit card: we do not accept cheques.
-The document will then be sent to you electronically.
-The cost is calculated per decision notice.
+To request a document, please ensure you have the reference number of the notice required and email us at firstname.lastname@example.org.
+We will then contact you to take a payment by credit or debit card: we do not accept cheques.
+The document will then emailed to you.
+Please note the cost is calculated per decision notice.

-We normally deal with requests within two working days.
-If we need more time to prepare the document we will advise you of this when you call.
+Requests will be dealt with within five working days, however if we need more time to prepare the document we will advise you of this on receipt of your request.

 The price for requesting a copy of a document will depend on the type of document.
 Prices are listed in the table below by document type.